 Why?
 Well, because now you can find different types of leather bonding adhesives, and the popular ones are gorilla glue, Loctite super glue, Loctite shoe glue, and multi-purpose adhesive glue, etc.

 Besides, picking any random adhesive for leather will not give you a satisfactory result.
 Because along with the different types of adhesives, there are types of glue to repair leather.
-Such variation and diversity can confuse you finding the right one, and using any random glue can also ruin the leather material.
+Such variation and diversity can confuse you in finding the right one, and using any random glue can also ruin the leather material.

 Hence, before explaining to you how to glue leather, let me give you some brief but necessary details that will help you glue any leather material perfectly.

 Not all glues are leather glue.
 Most users try to use adhesives or super glue when it comes to repair or attach leather material.
 However, they can actually ruin the piece before they know it.

-So, you need to be careful about picking the right glue.
+So, it would help if you were careful about picking the right glue.
 Before you purchase the glue, pay attention to the aspects of leather.
 It should be strong and long-lasting.

 Besides, you need to pick the glue made suitable for this material, and at the same time, it has the efficiency to glue pieces together strongly.

 If you explore the market, you will see various types of glue for leather.
 But, depending on what specific leather item you need to attach or repair, you have to choose accordingly.
 If you ask me which one is the strongest glue among all, it’s the rubber cement for leather.

-This glue is extremely strong and can get messy to use.
+This glue is powerful and can get messy to use.
 Besides varying the materials, there are different types of glue, such as glue for leather bags, glue for leather shoes, leather glue for wood, and so on.

 So, no matter what item you need to glue, you need to pick the right glue for leather repair, whether it’s leather shoe glue, bag glue, or chair repair.